Bank of Mozambique: Economy of Mozambique

 Mozambique had transformed to a country with central planned economy from an incipient industrializing colonial society after the independence.
 The economy is largely reliant on low-productivity agriculture while manufacturing only accounts for less than 15% of GDP.
 Though economic conditions have improved over last decade, the country was remaining on a subdued growth trajectory following the 2015 commodity price shock and 2016 hidden loans crisis.
 Mozambique had reported a steep increase in inflation which reached 26% in November 2016.
 But over last few years, a commendable progress has been noted as the inflation was lower than 3% in 2020.

 Over the past few years, Mozambique has gained a wide attraction from international investors with the prospect of vast mineral wealth offered by large-scale gas discoveries and the potential of its fledgling mining sector.
 But the raging civil wars and widespread corruptions hampered the utilization of these natural resources in a productive way.
 Maintaining the economic stability amid fluctuations of cost of living and rapidly changing political situation are country's main economic challenges.
 In that context regaining the stability through improved economic governance and transparency is the main responsibility vested on BOM.

 Development

 The Bank of Mozambique (BOM) was founded in 1975 following the agreement made in the Lusaka Accords in 1974.
 Mozambique has made significant progresses in areas of monetary stabilization and economic liberalization throughout last decade.
 But still the obstacles it was inherited from colonial era like extreme poverty, weak institutions, and poor access to social services, and polarization of benefits of economic growth had hindered the progress.
 But there are controversies over the financial and monetary policies of the bank as it couldn't prevent corruptions in the lending market.
 Recently drafted strategic objectives of the bank for next three-year period of 2018–2020 is currently underway.
 This strategic plan mainly focuses on ensuing public interests amid growing privatization in the country.

 Governance and administration

 Legislative framework

 Article 132 of the Constitution of Mozambique had given legislative foundation for the inception of the bank.
-Its vision is "To become an institution of excellence that contributes for the macroeconomic stability in the country and in the national financial sector".